jbosse/jbosse.github.io/careerday/script.md

 Sometimes you get stuck.
 Sometimes your program does something wrong.
 Sometimes your program does something really wrong.

+How many people have had their computer show an error like this?
+In my family everyone calls me when their computer doesn't work right.

 6. What kind of technoogy does this job use now?
 ================================================